 Field-hunting tip

-Look in pegmatites and rhyolite cavities country — that is the host setting where london blue topaz typically forms.
+Look in pegmatites and rhyolite cavities country, the host setting where london blue topaz typically forms.
 If you start seeing quartz, microcline, albite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.